Here is last month’s quiz again along with the answer:

 Thus I’ll go with pulsatilla.

-But that’s not Pulsatilla, Vernetta; Pulsatilla is not of two minds when it comes to wanting comfort, they WANT comfort, to be comforted, and they’re better for it!
+But that’s not Pulsatilla, Vernetta; Pulsatilla is not of two minds when it comes to wanting comfort, they ALWAYS want comfort, to be comforted, and they’re better for it!
 They are easily reassured.
 Both Phosphorus and Pulsatilla desire comforting and are better for it.
-If you tell them, “It’s OK!
+If you tell them, “It’s OK.
 You’re gonna be OK….”
 They will believe you!
-You can actually make them feel better that way, unlike Arsenicum which WANTS to be comforted but they are not easily consoled, they will not believe you when you say they’re going to be OK; but, they will ask you over and over again, “Am I going to be OK?”
+You can actually make them feel better that way, unlike Arsenicum which WANTS to be comforted but they are never comforted for any length of time, they will not believe you when you say they’re going to be OK; but, they will ask you over and over again, “Am I going to be OK?
+Are you sure I’m going to be OK?”
 So, no, you’ll never hear Pulsatilla say, “Gee, I don’t know if I want to be comforted or not….maybe I do, maybe I don’t….”

 But now remember, we have another big keynote of this same remedy hanging out there, still to be discovered!